RSU Taxation: Everything You Need to Know

 This article covers all the information you need regarding the RSUs tax considerations and avoiding double taxation.

-Employees, especially those in the technology sector, often get Restricted Stock Units as a form of remuneration.
-In certain instances, such as for Amazon employees, RSU compensation might be over 50% of their yearly salary.
+Employees, particularly in the technology sector, often receive Restricted Stock Units as a major part of their pay.
+In some cases, such as for Amazon employees, this stock compensation can make up more than 50% of their total yearly earnings.
+Understanding the taxes is just as important as doing the work!

 Example of RSU Taxation